jmortara/WordWolfAppAndroid/README.md

 When time runs out, each player's scores are verified and sent to the opponent so that each player knows who scored what and who won or lost.
 A rematch is offered, which may be accepted or declined.
 Also, fun is had.

+All code is currently in active development and performs extensive logging, which would be turned off in production.

 -Jason Mortara, 2016